nhecht/blueprints-learn.en/help/blueprints/b2b/campaign-supply-chain/overview.md

 You may want to kick-off a large marketing initiative that needs multiple Workfront Projects to be housed in a Workfront Program, or you may have a one-off request for a webinar or email that just needs a single Workfront Project created.
 Whatever your needs are, with Workfront, Workfront Fusion, and Marketo Engage, your team has the flexibility to integrate your campaign development process seamlessly from planning to execution.

-### Mapping Workfront Tasks to Marketo Engage Assets {#mapping-workfront-tasks-to-marketo-engage-assets}
+### Mapping Workfront tasks to Marketo Engage assets {#mapping-workfront-tasks-to-marketo-engage-assets}

 As you begin to map your campaign development process out in Workfront you can also think about what tasks map to work to be done in Marketo Engage and how you can capture information in Workfront, help drive more consistency, efficiency, and accuracy in the campaign development supply chain.